Faena Aleph Residences

 which are integrated with the residential lobbies.

-The modern, minimalist structure designed by Foster+Partners engages in a vibrant dialogue with the recycled silos that make up the Fauna Hotel designed by Philippe Starck, as well as the old mill that was transformed into the Faena Arts Center.
+The modern, minimalist structure designed by Foster and Partners engages in a vibrant dialogue with the recycled silos that make up the Fauna Hotel designed by Philippe Starck, as well as the old mill that was transformed into the Faena Arts Center.
 To carry on Buenos Aires’ urban tradition, the ‘Faena Distric’ collaborates with designers from various schools to produce architecture with national character.
 These partnerships offer unique contributions to the urban landscape and the future heritage of the Argentina.
 In the Aleph Residences project, Lord Foster is true to his philosophy, as he has done in many other historic environments, proposes that the new buildings should reflect the spirit of the age and place.
 Also, the project reveals Foster’s talent for designing buildings and urban structures that have a contextual relationship with waterfronts, as he has done in London or Hong Kong.

 Project Year: 2006-2012